Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Numerical example

 \section{Numerical example}

-Example~\ref{ex-che-is-not-optimal-to-linear} shows that linear scalarizing functions cannot find all convex hull efficient solutions of general convex robust multiobjective problems.
+Example~\ref{ex-che-is-not-optimal-to-linear} shows that linear scalarizing functions cannot find all convex hull efficient solutions of general uncertain convex multiobjective problems.
 This property constitutes an important difference to the deterministic case (cf.~Theorem~\ref{thm-nec-convex-mco}) because it shows that the choice of scalarizing function dictates which parts of the convex hull efficient set that can be found, even for convex problems.
 Guided by this result, we hypothesize that there are considerable differences between the optimal solutions found by different scalarizing functions and, therefore, that it is important to choose a scalarization that is in line with one's preferences.
-To examine this hypothesis, we investigated the qualitative behavior of different scalarizations on a test problem.
-In particular, we minimized the $p$-norm distance to a vector of ideal objective values $z^*$ for different values of $p$ using the scalarizing function
+To examine this hypothesis, we investigated the qualitative behavior of different scalarizations on a test problem by minimization of a weighted $p$-norm

-and studied how the choice of $p$ influenced the optimized solution.
-Note that for $p=\infty$, robust optimization with this scalarization is equivalent to the objectivewise formulation of Kuroiwa and Lee~\cite{kuroiwa12}.
+for different vectors of weights $w$ and exponents $p$.
+We then studied how the choice of $p$ influenced the optimized solutions.
+The scalarizing function~\eqref{u} is strongly increasing and convex if \hbox{$w \in \Re^n_+ \setminus \{0\}$} and \hbox{$1 \leq p < \infty$}, and thereby, by Theorem~\ref{thm-suff-mco}, finds convex hull efficient solutions under these circumstances.
+With slight abuse of terminology, we henceforth refer to~\eqref{u} simply as a $p$-norm.
+Note that optimization with this scalarization approaches the objectivewise formulation of~\citet{kuroiwa12} when \hbox{$p \to \infty$}.
 We first outline the studied test problem and then summarize our numerical results.